 Your ability to focus will greatly improve

 Charting the things you’re grateful for is initially surprisingly difficult.
 But as you go along, you learn to focus on what’s important (i.e., having a healthy family rather than a wardrobe full of clothes), and better yet, you’ll learn which elements you’d like to develop.
 If you’re really grateful for your relationships with people, you’ll learn to focus on the right ones and nourish the activities and relationships you’re truly happy to have in your life.
-Want more tips to keep winning at life?
-Here’s ya answer!
+Ready to start your gratitude journal now?
+This one has 365 days of prompts!

 It will keep you humble